EnterpriseDB/barman/new_docs/architectures.rst

 done by putting your server in backup mode and transferring your cluster files using Rsync.

-A key advantage if this approach is the possibility of using :ref:`parallel-jobs-TBD` when running backup operations, which can significantly decrease the overall time to take backups.
+A key advantage in this approach is the possibility of using :ref:`parallel jobs <configuration-parallel-jobs>` when running backup operations, which can significantly decrease the overall time to take backups.
 It also provides the ability to take :ref:`file-level incremental backups <concepts-barman-concepts-file-level-incremental-backups>`, which reuses files of a previous backup for deduplication.
 File-level incremental backups